Skip to main content

 • Tax Treaties, Saving Clause & Exception to Saving Clause

 The United States has income tax treaties with a number of foreign countries.
 Under these treaties, residents (not necessarily citizens) of foreign countries are exempt from US income tax or taxed at a reduced rate on certain types of income received from a US source.
 The tax treaties vary; some allow for tax exemption and reduction on many different types of income while others do not.
-If a tax treaty does not address a specific type of income, then no tax exemption or reduction can be applied to that income and persons receiving that income will have to pay US federal income tax.
+If a tax treaty does not address a specific type of income, then no tax exemption or reduction can be applied to that income and persons receiving that income will have to pay U.S. federal income tax.

 Do States Honor Tax Treaties?